gpsites/objectivismseminar.com/index.md

 * Monday February 13,
   8:00pm [Mountain][mtn]:
-  Kyle will
+  Carl will
-  continue leading discussion of
+  begin leading discussion of
-  Chapter 1 (Objectivity &mdash; Getting Reality Right) of the book [Judicial Review in an Objective Legal System][book] by Dr. Tara Smith
+  Chapter 2 (Objectivity in a Legal System &mdash; Three Cornerstones) of the book [Judicial Review in an Objective Legal System][book] by Dr. Tara Smith